Should you see it: Absolutely. Kelly Reichardt is a master filmmaker, whose crafted an intimately beautiful film.

 IMDB Synopsis: A loner and cook has traveled west and joined a group of fur trappers in Oregon Territory, though he only finds connection with a Chinese immigrant.
 The men collaborate on a business, although its longevity is reliant upon the participation of a wealthy landowner’s prized milking cow.

-It’s rare to see portrayals of male friendship in film focus on tenderness and honesty, but Kelly Reichardt‘s latest film First Cow (slated for a Q1 2020 release) gives the audience a quietly powerful illustration of just that.
-Couple that the film is set in an austere and rugged backdrop (the 1820’s PNW frontier), and the juxtaposition of theme-to-setting is all the more effective.
+It’s rare to see portrayals of male friendship on film focus on tenderness and honesty, but Kelly Reichardt’s film First Cow gives a quietly powerful illustration of that.
+Juxtapose that with the film being set in an austere and rugged backdrop (the 1820’s PNW frontier), and tone is all the more effective.
 First Cow isn’t a loud film.
 It isn’t a big film.
-But it’s got a lot of heart, a lot of humor, and is a lean distillation of life—and brotherhood—on the frontier.
-An adaptation of a Jon Raymond novel, “The Half Life,” the film is set in the hardscrabble frontier soon-to-be Oregon.
-And rather than wide shots of the natural setting, Reichardt‘s cameras focuses in on the characters and their emotions—made more intimate by its Academy format.
+But it’s got a ton of heart, a lot of humor, and is a lean distillation of life—and brotherhood—on the frontier.
+A rough adaptation of a Jon Raymond novel, “The Half Life,” set in the hardscrabble frontier of soon-to-be Oregon.
+And rather than wide shots of the natural setting, Reichardt‘s cameras focuses in on the characters and their emotions—made more intimate by its Academy ratio (essentially square).

-The film opens on a hiker (Alia Shawkat) who discovers the long passed skeletons of two men holding hands.
-We then rewind a couple centuries to follow our protagonist Cookie Figowitz (John Magaro), a soft-spoken, gentle chef who has signed on with a trapping party.
-By chance he meets King-Lu (Orion Lee) in the woods one night foraging; a confident yet on-the-run Chinese immigrant.
-A naked and starved immigrant, Cookie shows King-Lu compassion rather than harshness; offering food, shelter and safety.
-The duo cross paths again and scheme a business that’s born out of convenience: Cookie wants to become a baker, and King-Lu wants to get rich.
-But they need to scheme to steal milk from the titular first cow, that’s been hauled up to the burgeoning area by wealthy landowner (Toby Jones).
+Opening on a hiker (Alia Shawkat) who discovers two long passed skeletons, appearing to have been holding hands in death.
+Rewind a couple centuries, we meet our protagonist Cookie Figowitz (John Magaro), a soft-spoken, gentle chef who has signed on with a trapping party.
+By chance he meets King-Lu (Orion Lee) in the woods one night while foraging; a confident, on-the-run Chinese immigrant.
+Naked and starved, Cookie shows King-Lu compassion rather than harshness; offering food, shelter and safety.
+Down the road the duo cross paths and scheme a business that’s born out of convenience: Cookie wants to become a baker, and King-Lu wants to get rich.
+But they need to steal milk from the titular first cow that’s been hauled up to the burgeoning area by wealthy landowner (Toby Jones).